uspki/policies/certificate-policy.md

 ### 4.9.7 CRL issuance frequency

 For the status of Subscriber Certificates:
-- All CAs SHALL publish CRLs.
-On-line CAs SHALL update and reissue CRLs at least once every 24 hours and the value of the nextUpdate field MUST NOT be more than seven days beyond the value of the thisUpdate field
+- All CAs shall publish CRLs.
+On-line CAs shall update and reissue CRLs at least once every 24 hours and the value of the nextUpdate field shall not be more than seven days beyond the value of the thisUpdate field

 For the status of Subordinate CA Certificates:
-- The CA SHALL update and reissue CRLs at least (i) once every 31 days and (ii) within 24 hours after revoking a Subordinate CA Certificate, and the value of the nextUpdate field SHALL NOT be more than 32 days beyond the value of the thisUpdate field.
+- The CA shall update and reissue CRLs at least (i) once every 31 days and (ii) within 24 hours after revoking a Subordinate CA Certificate, and the value of the nextUpdate field shall not be more than 32 days beyond the value of the thisUpdate field.

 ### 4.9.8 Maximum latency for CRLs
 CRLs shall be published within 4 hours of generation.
 Furthermore, each CRL shall be published no later than the time specified in the nextUpdate field of the previously issued CRL for same scope.

 ### 4.9.9 On-line revocation/status checking availability
-OCSP responses SHALL conform to RFC6960 and/or RFC5019.
-OCSP responses SHALL either:
+OCSP responses shall conform to RFC6960 and/or RFC5019.
+OCSP responses shall either:

 1. Be signed by the CA that issued the Certificates whose revocation status is being checked, or
 2. Be signed by an OCSP Responder whose Certificate is signed by the CA that issued the Certificate whose revocation status is being checked.

-In the latter case, the OCSP signing Certificate MUST contain an extension of type id-pkix-ocsp-nocheck, as defined by RFC6960.
+In the latter case, the OCSP signing Certificate shall contain an extension of type id-pkix-ocsp-nocheck, as defined by RFC6960.

 ### 4.9.10 On-line revocation checking requirements
-The CA SHALL support an OCSP capability using the GET method for Certificates issued in accordance with these Requirements.
+The CA shall support an OCSP capability using the GET method for Certificates issued in accordance with these Requirements.

 For the status of Subscriber Certificates:

-- The OCSP Responder SHALL update the information used to respond to requests within 4 hours of a new CRL being issued by the CA for all requests.
-OCSP responses from this service SHALL have a maximum expiration time of ten (10) days
+- The OCSP Responder shall update the information used to respond to requests within 4 hours of a new CRL being issued by the CA for all requests.
+OCSP responses from this service shall have a maximum expiration time of ten (10) days

 For the status of Subordinate CA Certificates:

-- The CA SHALL update information provided via an Online Certificate Status Protocol at least (i) every 31 days and (ii) within 24 hours after revoking a Subordinate CA Certificate.
+- The CA shall update information provided via an Online Certificate Status Protocol at least (i) every 31 days and (ii) within 24 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder SHALL NOT respond with a "good" status.
-The CA SHALL monitor the responder for such requests as part of its security response procedures.
+If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder shall not respond with a "good" status.
+The CA shall monitor the responder for such requests as part of its security response procedures.

-OCSP responders for CAs which are not Technically Constrained in line with Section 7.1.5 MUST NOT respond with a "good" status for such certificates.
+OCSP responders for CAs which are not Technically Constrained in line with Section 7.1.5 shall not respond with a "good" status for such certificates.

 ### 4.9.11 Other forms of revocation advertisements available
-If the Subscriber Certificate is for a high-traffic FQDN, the CA MAY rely on stapling, in accordance with [RFC4366], to distribute its OCSP responses.
-In this case, the CA SHALL ensure that the Subscriber "staples" the OCSP response for the Certificate in its TLS handshake.
-The CA SHALL enforce this requirement on the Subscriber either contractually, through the Subscriber Agreement or Terms of Use, or by technical review measures implemented by the CA.
+If the Subscriber Certificate is for a high-traffic FQDN, the CA may rely on stapling, in accordance with [RFC4366], to distribute its OCSP responses.
+In this case, the CA shall ensure that the Subscriber "staples" the OCSP response for the Certificate in its TLS handshake.
+The CA shall enforce this requirement on the Subscriber either contractually, through the Subscriber Agreement or Terms of Use, or by technical review measures implemented by the CA.

 ### 4.9.12 Special requirements re key compromise
 See Section 4.9.1.
-When a CA certificate is revoked a CRL SHALL be issued within 24 hours of notification.
+When a CA certificate is revoked a CRL shall be issued within 24 hours of notification.

 ### 4.9.13 Circumstances for suspension
-Certificates issued under this policy SHALL NOT be suspended.
+Certificates issued under this policy shall not be suspended.

 ### 4.9.14 Who can request suspension
 Not applicable.